Giant Talon Review

-- Talon 1 – Talon 1 is the most expensive of the three, which means it offers the most bang for the buck.
-It also sports the ALUXX-grade aluminum frame, but it comes bejeweled with a Shimano Deore drivetrain.
-It equips you with 20 gears on two rings up front and ten of them in the back, which is more than enough to tackle any demanding terrain.
+Talon 1 is the most expensive of the three, which means it offers the most bang for the buck.
+It also sports the ALUXX-grade aluminum frame, but it comes bejeweled with an SRAM Eagle SX drivetrain.
+It equips you with 10 gears on one ring up front and 10 of them in the back, which is more than enough to tackle any demanding terrain.
 Plus, it sports Tektro hydraulic brakes and super-wide tires, so you can push your limits in the corners and when descending.

-- Talon 2 – The premium Talon 2 touts a 2 x 9 wide-range drive, including 12-36t cassette and direct-mount front derailleur.
+The premium Talon 2 touts a 2 x 9 wide-range drive, including an 11-36t cassette and direct-mount front derailleur.
 Riders counting grams may opt for this slightly lighter Talon, but honestly, it’s more a matter of which drive is preferred.

-- Talon 3 – The more economical Talon 3 uses a heavier but perfectly functional drive train and brakes, and its 24-speed gear range is supplied by a triple-ring crankset in front mated with an 8-speed 11-34t cassette out back.
-A complete package that won’t hold back riders seeking a backcountry adventure.
+The more economical Talon 3 uses a heavier but perfectly functional drivetrain, and its 16-speed gear range is supplied by a double-ring crankset in front mated with an 8-speed 12-32t cassette outback.
+A complete package that won’t hold back riders seeking a back-country adventure.

-The Talon 1, Talon 2, and Talon 3 all run SR Suntour 100 mm suspension forks, but the model and the quality class differ.
-Respectively, Talon 1, 2 and 3 run SR Suntour Raidon, XCM HLO, and XCT HLO.
-But, all three have the lockout and preload function enabled.
+The Talon 1, Talon 2, and Talon 3 all run 100 mm suspension forks, but the model and the quality classes differ.
+Respectively, Talon 1, 2 and 3 run SR Suntour Raidon, RockShox XC 30, and SR Suntour XCT30 HLO.
+All three have the lockout and preload function enabled.